augustoerico/nfl-rushing/README.md

 #### Introduction

 This solution was built using the NestJS framework.
+You can try the live version [here](https://nfl-rushing-stats.herokuapp.com/).

 #### Installation